iffy/wiish/README.md

 Wiish provides 2 main things:

-1. A command line tool (`wiish`) and config file format (`wiish.toml`) for building and packaging apps
+1. A command line tool (`wiish`) and config file format (`wiish.toml`) for building and packaging apps.
+Code for this is mostly in `src/wiishpkg/building`.
-2. A Nim library (`wiishpkg`) to use as a starting point for making your app.
-It's intended that the `wiishpkg` components could be replaced with something else if you prefer.
+2. A Nim library (`wiishpkg/main`) to use as a starting point for making your app.
+It's intended that the `wiishpkg/main` components could be replaced with something else if you prefer.
+Code for this is mostly in `src/wiishpkg/lib`.

 # Planned Features